Xavier Bueno Oil on Board (Attr)

 This art work is attributed to the Spanish artist Xavier Bueno.
 There is no provenance.
 The work is signed.

-As is typical with Buenos paintings of children , here he depicts a young girl, on this occasion forward facing with a somewhat forlorn expression.
-Quite captivating, such that one might want to cradle the individual, 'everything will be alright'
+As is typical with Bueno's paintings of children , here depicting a young girl, on this occasion forward facing with a somewhat forlorn expression.
+Quite captivating,

 This art work appears to be painted on artist hard board.